-LAMAR INSTITUTE OF TECHNOLOGY Digital Workforce Academy Review, July 2022 • LIT should determine what, if any courses, were offered in a similar manner by other external entities and determine if support exists for sole and direct control by LIT. • Higher Education Coordinating Board for guidance but believes the risk of incorrect reporting during the last funding cycle (Summer 2022 through Spring 2023) is Management Does Not Plan to Implement Recommendation Auditor's note: We concur with management's approach on
+Digital Workforce Academy Review, July 2022

+- LIT should determine what, if any courses, were offered in a similar manner by other external entities and determine if support exists for sole and direct control by LIT. - Management has considered reaching out to the Higher Education Coordinating Board for guidance but believes the risk of incorrect reporting during the last funding cycle (Summer 2022 through Spring 2023) is immaterial to the funding we received.
+Management management's approach on

+Management Does Not Plan to Implement Recommendation Auditor's note: We concur with